 - Meats like soft-cooked turkey, chicken, lunch meat, meatloaf, and meatballs

 - Dairy products like soft cheeses, yogurt, and milk-based drinks.
-Cheese cubes or sticks high in calcium are an excellent treat to fight cavities because they stimulate the production of saliva to neutralize acids and cleanse teeth.
+Cheese cubes or sticks high in calcium are an excellent treat to fight cavities because they stimulate the production of saliva to neutralize acids and cleans teeth.

 - Vegetables like mashed potatoes and soft-cooked veggies